 2020-2021 RAI Apprentice

 Erica Harris DeValve graduated from Princeton University in 2017 with degrees in English and African American Studies (AAS).
 In Princeton’s AAS department, Erica focused much of her study on the black experience in political and religious spaces.
 A particular interest in the intersection of race and Christianity in the U.S. led her to theological studies following undergrad.
 She is currently pursuing her Masters of Divinity from Fuller Theological Seminary with an emphasis on race and Christian ethics.
-She has experience in local activism and advocacy, with groups focusing on racial justice and criminal justice reform.
+She has experience in local activism and advocacy, with groups focusing on racial justice and prison abolition.
 Erica’s writing has been published by The Root and Newsweek.
 Following the completion of her master’s program in 2021, Erica plans to continue to engage in justice work.

 The broken “R” represents the brokenness that race has caused in our communities.
 The pointed “A” represents the pivot point of a lever.
 Everything depends on the pivot point.
 True justice is our pivot point.
 The strong “I” represents the strength(s) we have to take initiative and influence others.
 Finally, the circles.
 When we engage our agency for racial justice, we engage within the context of community.
 The circles around the initials RAI represent the the various communities we belong to as individuals.
 They do not always intersect, but we still have capacity to influence each of them.